The United Effort Organization logo

 While driving for City Team, I took construction readiness classes through Goodwill to get into a trade, since I wanted to develop a long-term career plan.
 I heard about the Plumbing Union, applied, and just started their 5-year apprenticeship program on May 1, 2023.

-I am grateful for the help I got from UEO, and especially to Wei for sticking with me, being a mentor, and believing in me.
-While I’m still working on getting permanent housing with help from the UEO and City Team, which offers transitional housing ($500/mo. for up to 2 years), becoming a plumber will lead to a better income to help keep me self-sufficient.”
+I am grateful for the help I got from the United Effort, and especially to Wei for sticking with me, being a mentor, and believing in me.
+While I’m still working on getting permanent housing with help from the United Effort and City Team, which offers transitional housing ($500/mo. for up to 2 years), becoming a plumber will lead to a better income to help keep me self-sufficient.”

 Wei said “We are so happy for Frank!
 By following the City Team program, working for them, and maintaining responsibility for his own apartment, Frank gives hope to us and others.
-It’s really great that he now helps at UEO, ‘paying it forward’ by helping others who are struggling, as he was less than a year ago.”
+It’s really great that he now helps at the United Effort, ‘paying it forward’ by helping others who are struggling, as he was less than a year ago.”

 While Frank is doing well now, relapse is always a concern: It remains very important for him to have a support network as a positive influence and to give him moral support.
-UEO is hopeful to remain a big part of that for Frank!
+The United Effort Organization is hopeful to remain a big part of that for Frank!

 Visit theunitedeffort.org to learn more about how you can support our mission to help unhoused people in our community move towards self-sufficiency and a safe home.